ProStore-iOS/.github/profile/README.md

 ---

 ## 🚀 About Us
-**ProStore-iOS** is an iOS development organization focused on giving users more freedom, choice, and easier sideloading.
+**ProStore iOS** is an iOS development organization focused on giving users more freedom, choice, and easier sideloading.
-Our main active project is **ProSign**, the best on-device `.ipa` signer for iOS.
+Our main active project is **ProStore**, the best sideloading app for iOS.

 **ProStore**, our full alternative App Store, is currently in developement!